 Leslie has been a member of the Sunbridge early childhood program faculty since 2004 and assumed the title of co-director in 2015.
-Leslie currently facilitates parent-child classes and has also taught kindergarten at Green Meadow Waldorf School since 2002 and has sat on that School's Collegium and Teacher Development Committee.
+Until recently, Leslie served various teaching roles in the early childhood section of Green Meadow Waldorf School, whose faculty she joined in 2002 and where she sat on the Collegium and Teacher Development Committee.
 She previously taught kindergarten and nursery for six years at the Waldorf School of Baltimore.

-Leslie is also a Lazure artist whose work graces Sunbridge's Upper Brookside classroom, and, prior to becoming a Waldorf teacher, was a professional fiber artist specializing in surface design and wearable art and continues to practice her craft - she also spent several years as a speech pathologist.
+Leslie is also a Lazure artist whose work graces Sunbridge's Upper Brookside classroom, and, prior to becoming a Waldorf teacher, was a professional fiber artist specializing in surface design and wearable art and continues to practice her craft; she also spent several years as a speech pathologist.
 She holds a BS in Speech Pathology from Kent State University and an MSEd in Waldorf Early Childhood Education from Sunbridge College.